capitfai/group3Tetris/README.md

 Resources:
 - PixelMPlus font that represents classic 12-bit feel (https://itouhiro.hatenablog.com/entry/20130602/font)

+Code Weirdness: Checkstyle flags most classes for having incorrect import syntax and order regardless of how I try to fix it.
+Alphabetically and by example code syntax, it should be correct.
+Magic numbers in the deriveFont method in my custom font, by syntax, has to be done that way and is getting flagged.

 ### Required Line Locations

 *Location that determines how many more lines until next level and class that contains scoring algorithm*